adityagovindaraj/adityagovindaraj.github.io/books.md

   - lolita by vladimir nabakov
   - how to live by derek sivers
   - ghost world by daniel clowes
-  - no more mr nice guy by glover
   - liar's poker by michael lewis
   - hamlet by william shakespeare
   - summer blonde by adrian tomine